 - NBN price: Once you’ve determined which technology is available to you and your speed requirements, the next most important consideration is price.
 Unlike choosing a mobile plan, where network is a prime deciding factor, most NBN providers offer the same service, so there are fewer reasons to pay a premium for providers like Telstra.
 With that said, there are other reasons to compare, like customer satisfaction and bundling options.
 We rate providers on a five-star scale using over 25 points of comparison in four categories (speed, value, features and customer satisfaction).
 See our recommendations for the best NBN providers based on our criteria.

 |NBN Basic II||25Mbps||$50 – $70 per month|

 |NBN Fast||100Mbps||$75 – $100 per month|

 |NBN Superfast||250Mbps||$110 – $130 per month|

 Internet speed is the core concern when comparing NBN plans as it is the factor of a plan that determines the price you pay.
 It used to be that we would need to consider how much data we would need each month, but the vast majority of NBN plans include unlimited data nowadays, so speed is the thing to focus on.

-Differences in NBN speed is measured in ‘megabits per second’ (Mbps) which, let’s face it, is a pretty meaningless figure for most of us.
-Obviously, more megabits equals faster speeds, but it also means higher prices too.
+Differences in NBN speed is measured in Mbps (Megabits per second) which, let’s face it, is a pretty meaningless figure for most of us.
+Obviously, more megabits means faster speeds but it also means a higher monthly price.

 To figure out the speed you need, think about your NBN connection like a water pipe running into your home.
 The faster the speed, the wider the pipe and the more water that can pass through it at the same time.
 It’s like when multiple people try to take a shower at the same time, while someone fills the kitchen sink and someone else flushes a toilet.
 Someone is going to end up grumpy after their shower loses water pressure.